gmponos/guzzle-log-middleware/README.md

 - **logger** - The PSR-3 logger to use for logging.
 - **handler** - A HandlerInterface class that will be responsible for logging your request/response.
 Check Handlers sections.
 - **onFailureOnly** - By default the middleware is set to log every request and response.
-If you wish to log the requests and responses only when guzzle returns a rejection set this as true or when an exception occurred.
+If you wish to log the HTTP messages only when guzzle returns a rejection set this as true or when an exception occurred.
-Guzzle returns a rejection when (http_errors)[http://docs.guzzlephp.org/en/stable/request-options.html#http-errors] option is set to true.
+Guzzle returns a rejection when [http_errors](http://docs.guzzlephp.org/en/stable/request-options.html#http-errors) option is set to true.
-- **logStatistics** - If you this option as true then the middleware will also log statistics about the requests.
+- **logStatistics** - If you set this option as true then the middleware will also log statistics about the HTTP transaction.

 ### Handlers

-In order to make the middleware more flexible we allow the developer to initialize it passing a handler.
+In order to make the middleware more flexible we allow the developer to initialize it with a handler.
-A handler must implement a `HandlerInterface` and it will be responsible for logging.
+A handler is the class that will be responsible for logging the HTTP message and it must implement a `HandlerInterface`.

-Let's say that we create the following handler.
+As an example let's say that we create the following handler:

 ```php
 <?php